eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

   - Current page: [Managing Releases](https://eslint.org/docs/latest/maintainer-guide/releases)
 - [NEW PAGE(S)] Any other technical pages for maintainers
   - I don’t have any thoughts on what these should be right now.
 I would defer to the core maintainers on what they think other maintainers should know.
-  - I think that these additional technical pages would make sense to include in **Phase 5: “Maintain ESLint” documentation updates**of [the documentation update project](https://github.com/eslint/eslint/issues/16365).
+  - I think that these additional technical pages would make sense to include in **Phase 5: "Maintain ESLint" documentation updates**of [the documentation update project](https://github.com/eslint/eslint/issues/16365).
-  - NOTE: Maybe should be added, but not part of the initial IA project.
 - [MOVE PAGE] Run the Tests
   - Current page: [Unit Tests](https://eslint.org/docs/latest/developer-guide/unit-tests)